Mohammad-SU/LimeDrive-Cloud/frontend/README.md

-# LimeDrive-Cloud
+# LimeDrive-Cloud Frontend
-Work in progress.
+Frontend of LimeDrive.
+For feature list, check README.md at root of repo.